milesj/shapeshifter/README.md

     shapeshifter [options] [input] > [output]

-The binary accepts either a single schema file or a directory of schema files for the input.
+The binary input accepts either a single schema file or a directory of schema files.
 If a directory is provided, they will be combined into a single output.

-By default, the binary will send output to directly to stdout, which can then be redirect to a destination of your choosing.
-The output will be sent to the console if no redirect is defined.
+By default, the binary will send output to stdout, which can then be redirected to a destination of your choosing, otherwise the output will be sent to the console.

 ### Options